 Your Breast Lift procedure

 Breast lift is a two-hour procedure that is performed under general anesthesia on an outpatient basis.
 Typically, it requires an anchor shaped incision pattern: one around the areola, a second from the areola to the crease under the breast, and the third along the breast crease.
 In cases where sagging is limited, breast lift may be performed without the third incision, an approach called a vertical mastopexy.

 Through these incisions, your physician lifts and reshapes the underlying tissue and repositions the nipple and areola to a more youthful placement.
 In many cases, women enhance their breast lift surgery by adding breast implants.
 In Omaha, Nebraska, this is a commonly-used technique to add volume as well as improve position and shape.
 Still others add tummy tuck, with or without liposuction, to complete a full Mommy Makeover.

-To learn more about breast lift, please read our Frequently Asked Questions.
+To learn more about breast lift and breast augmentation please read our Frequently Asked Questions.
 We think you’ll find it to be a valuable resource as you gather information.

 Breast Lift: Recovery

 Most patients return to daily activities, including driving, within three to five days after surgery.
 It’s important, however, not to lift your elbows above your shoulders or lift more than five pounds for three to four weeks, after which you should be back to full activity.
 Although it takes up to several months to see final results, you can start enjoying the look of your shapelier, uplifted breasts almost immediately.